-In this module you’ll enhance and reinforce the language skills developed in your year abroad.
+In this module, you'll enhance and reinforce the language skills developed in your year abroad.
 A number of key areas will be targeted including essay writing and oral presentations.
-You’ll be expected to conduct a discussion in written and spoken Portuguese at a high level of sophistication in terms of sentence structure, vocabulary and intellectual debate.
-You’ll have two hours of seminars, an hour of lectures and an hour of language lab classes per week throughout the academic year.
+You'll be expected to conduct a discussion in written and spoken Portuguese at a high level of sophistication in terms of sentence structure, vocabulary and intellectual debate.

-In this module you will focus on identities and identity formation, as represented or articulated in literary, cinematic and visual texts, as the basis of a chronological survey of the development of Lusophone societies and culture in the 20th century.
-You will focus on two particular areas: the political ramifications of contending conceptions of race, gender, and sexuality in the last century and the role of cultural indentity and ‘identity’ politics’ in nation-building and in the negotiation of, and recovery from, collective crises such as regime change and civil conflict.
-For this module you will have a one 2-hour seminar each week.
+In this module, you will focus on identities and identity formation, as represented or articulated in literary, cinematic and visual texts, as the basis of a chronological survey of the development of Lusophone societies and culture in the 20th century.
+You will focus on two particular areas: the political ramifications of contending conceptions of race, gender, and sexuality in the last century and the role of cultural indentity and 'identity' politics in nation-building and in the negotiation of, and recovery from, collective crises such as regime change and civil conflict.

 Comparative Modern Literature in the Romance Languages

-In this module you will be introduced to the major currents in the 20th Century in the context of finisecular and early 20th century European and American literature and culture in order to situate the latter common preoccupations and formal experiments of writers of poetry and short fiction of various nationalities, languages and cultures.
-This module consists of two case studies split between the Autumn semester where you will focus on the comparative analysis of works by poets such as Rubén Darío and Mallarmé, Apollinaire and Alberti, and Fernando Pessoa among others.
-In the Spring semester you will you focus on the parallel developments in the evolution of the short story across a similar range of languages and cultures and include an analysis of short fictions from authors such as Jorge Luis Borges, João Guimarães Rosa, Carlos Fuentes among others.
-For this module you will have a one 2-hour seminar each week.
+In this module, you will be introduced to the major currents in the 20th Century in the context of finisecular and early 20th century European and American literature and culture in order to situate the latter common preoccupations and formal experiments of writers of poetry and short fiction of various nationalities, languages and cultures.
+This module consists of two case studies.
+In the autumn semester, you will focus on the comparative analysis of works by poets such as Rubén Darío and Mallarmé, Apollinaire and Alberti, and Fernando Pessoa.
+In the spring semester you will you focus on the parallel developments in the evolution of the short story across a similar range of languages and cultures and include an analysis of short fictions from authors such as Jorge Luis Borges, João Guimarães Rosa and and Carlos Fuentes.

 This module gives students the opportunity to work independently on a chosen subject area of their choice, with an appropriate supervisor.

-The major theoretical approaches to understanding images have included art history analysis, semiotics, psychoanalysis and discourse analysis.
-Each of these theoretical ways of ‘decoding’ images is explored by this course.
-The course asks how making affects meaning and how images can be seen as tools of critical theory in media culture.
-It looks at a wide range of images from fine art, photography, print media, television and film, science and advertising.
-The course covers many themes such as ‘what is an image?’, ‘what is the relation between language and images?’ ‘what is the relation between image and thought?’
-It ends on the open question of what visual literacy might be and mean in a visual culture.
+The major theoretical approaches to understanding images have included art history analysis, semiotics, psychoanalysis and discourse analysis, and the module explores each of these theoretical ways of 'decoding' images.
+We will ask asks how making affects meaning and how images can be seen as tools of critical theory in media culture.
+The module looks at a wide range of images from fine art, photography, print media, television and film, science and advertising.
+Student cover many themes, such as 'what is an image?', 'what is the relation between language and images?', 'what is the relation between image and thought?'
+The module ends on the open question of what visual literacy might be and mean in a visual culture.